<< DIGESTIVE

 - Attach the extension tube filled with water to the access port

-- Pour prescribed medication amount into syringe
+- Pour prescribed medication amount into ENFit/enteral syringe

 - Open clamp on extension tubing and allow medication to slowly flow through extension tubing

-- Close clamp extension tube
+- Re-clamp extension tube

 - Open clamp and allow water to allow water to slowly flow through extension tubing

-- Clamp enteral tube and remove syringe
+- Re-clamp enteral tube

 - Snap safety plug in place